vonhachtaugust/ForestFires/README.md

 ## Running the tests

-Currently there are no testing environment.
+Currently there is no testing environment.

 ## Contributing

 Feel free to contributing.
 As for now, there are no specific requirements for contributing.